 Check Out my Ultimate Guide to Warsaw

-The most popular attractions in Krakow include the Cloth Hall, which used to be a bustling market during medieval times and remains so today and the St. Mary’s Basilica with one of the most jaw-dropping Gothic alters in Europe.
+The most popular attractions in Krakow include the Cloth Hall, which used to be a bustling market during medieval times and remains so today, and the St. Mary’s Basilica with one of the most jaw-dropping Gothic altars in Europe.
 You can actually walk through the ancient streets of Krakow at the Rynek Underground Museum or visit St Andrew’s Church built in 1079.

 Not to forget that Poland is best known for its elegant castles and the Wawel Castle is no exception, you could easily spend half a day there exploring the grounds and taking in the history.

-There are lots of World War Two sites to visit in and around Krakow as well, including Schindler’s Factory who’s part in the war made such an impact of the world that they had the feature movie Schindler’s List made in 1993 featuring Liam Neeson.
+There are lots of World War Two sites to visit in and around Krakow as well, including Schindler’s Factory whose part in the war made such an impact on the world that they had the feature movie Schindler’s List made in 1993 featuring Liam Neeson.

 Read More on Things to Do in Krakow